VNG-Realisatie/nlx/helm/README.md

 ### Execute skaffold

 In a local development environment it's best to use skaffold for building containers and executing helm.
-Execute skaffold in the following way: `MINIKUBE_IP=$(minikube ip) skaffold dev`.
+Execute skaffold in the following way: `skaffold dev`.

-The minikube IP is required to let inway/outway/directory communicate with eachother via the ingresses, instead of internally.
-Internally doesn't work because the internal hostnames for services (e.g. `directory-api.nlx-directory-dev`) do not match the TLS certificates (e.g. `directory-api.minikube`).

 ### Domains